rqlite/rqlite/DOC/FAQ.md

 ## Is rqlite a good match for a network of nodes that come and go -- perhaps thousands of them?
 Unlikely.
 While rqlite does support read-only nodes, allowing it to scale to many nodes, the consensus protocol at the core of rqlite works best when the nodes in the cluster don't continually come and go.
 While it won't break, it probably won't be practical.

-## How does it different than dqlite?
+## How is it different than dqlite?
 dqlite is library, written in C, that you can integrate with your own software.
 This requires programming. rqlite is a standalone program -- it's a full RDBMS (albeit a simple one).